 Disclaimer: This is not legal advice — but observations gleaned from building the largest startup in Bangladesh: Pathao.
 Please talk to your lawyers!

-If you are interested in starting your first startup in Bangladesh — it’s actually better to incorporate elsewhere.
+If you are interested in building your startup in Bangladesh — it’s actually better to incorporate elsewhere first.

 There’s a good reason for it: